MartinoMensio/claimreview-collector/README.md

 size: 493 items

-used for: FactCheckerUrls, UrlLabels, Rebuttals
+used for: fact_checking_urls, UrlLabels, Rebuttals

 ## `liar`